 These Homemade Peppermint Oreo Cookies are a gluten free and vegan recipe that will knock everyone’s socks off!
 A perfect Christmas dessert with crisp chocolate wafer cookies, and dense soft peppermint infused filling.
 Perfect for dunking in (dairy-free) milk.

 Today, I made Peppermint Oreo Cookies for you because I love you.
 And I love cookies.
 And Christmas.
-And sharing cookies with my favorite people on Christmas.
+Oh, and sharing cookies with my favorite people on Christmas.
 These are basically everything I love rolled into one cute little peppermint-y chocolate-y sandwich cookie package.

 These homemade peppermint oreo cookies are closest to the real thing that I have ever had, excluding the real oreos of course.
 A lot of homemade oreo cookies are fluffy filling sandwiched in between even fluffier cookies.
 Is that what oreos actually taste like these days?
 Please tell me no. If we are going to call something an Oreo, the undisputed King of Sandwich Cookies, they had better be doggone close to the real thing.